Life insurance for women

 Factors that impact life insurance premiums for women

 Premiums can increase by as much as 9% every year, so it’s wise to buy life insurance as early as possible.
-For example, if you are a 35-year-old woman you could secure a 20-year term life insurance policy worth $500,000 and pay roughly half the monthly payment amount then you would if you wait until you are 45 years old.
+For example, if you are a 35-year-old woman you could secure a 20-year term life insurance policy worth $500,000 and pay roughly half the monthly payment amount than you would if you wait until you are 45 years old.

-Securing a life insurance policy early gives you the peace of mind that no matter what health changes may occur during your pregnancy (e.g., any complications such as postpartum depression, gestational diabetes, or high-cholesterol), you know you’re covered.
+Securing a life insurance policy early gives you the peace of mind that no matter what health changes may occur during your pregnancy (e.g., any complications such as postpartum depression, gestational diabetes, or high cholesterol), you know you’re covered.
 Aside from routine health considerations, insurance companies also look at things like fertility treatments such as in-vitro fertilization (IVF) when determining your premiums.

 A postponed application doesn’t mean you won’t be able to receive life insurance when the baby is here and you are fully recovered.
 But going through childbirth without coverage can be tricky as even perfectly healthy women can experience unexpected and potentially life-threatening childbirth complications.